Devarasen/My-Fluffy-Friend/README.md

 When I click on a pet's name or the "View Details" button in the search results, I should be taken to a dedicated pet profile page with more information about the pet, including its age, breed, gender, personality traits, health status, and location.

-On the pet profile page, I should see a "Apply for Adoption" button that allows me to express my interest in adopting that specific pet.

 When I click the "Apply for Adoption" button, I should be directed to a user-friendly adoption application form.
 This form should request necessary information such as my name, contact details, living situation, and preferences for pet care.

 The platform should provide clear and easily accessible contact information for the animal shelters or rescue organizations, including their phone numbers, email addresses, and physical addresses, in case I need to reach out for additional information or assistance.